Promwad’s formula of success: interview with Roman Pakholkov

 — Why did you decide to engage in electronics?

-— After graduation from the Belarusian State University of Informatics and Radioelectronics as a systems engineer, I didn’t see career opportunities.
+— After university graduation as a systems engineer, I didn’t see career opportunities.
 The normal path for this kind of specialist were state-owned companies in the military-industrial complex with long-term projects and slow professional growth.

 Also, it was possible to become a trader to sell imported goods at the local market which was a completely bad alternative.